-This blackberry cobbler recipe has quickly become a family favorite!
-It’s simple enough to make and it turns out gorgeous every time!
+Blackberry cobbler bakes up so easily that it will quickly become a family favorite!
+It turns out gorgeous every time!
 This post was originally published in 2010 and has been updated with new photos and a video!

 Things I’m obsessed with: berries.
 All of ’em.

 I can’t help myself, I just absolutely love berries.
 I can’t resist them.
 I have a really hard time purchasing them for recipes because the minute I get home from the store, I’m ripping open the package and devouring them.

 I have a raspberry bush in my backyard and I always swear that I’m going to make something amazing with it.
 Perhaps my raspberry coffee cake?

 But no. I start picking the berries and I’m transformed into some weird berry eating monster.

 It’s shameful and embarrassing and I really hope the neighbors are never peeking out their windows when I’m out there hoovering berries into my face before even getting them in the house to rinse them off.

 I’m happy to say, though, that I managed to make y’all this blackberry cobbler with some farmers’ market blackberries the other day.
 You should be so proud of me.

 This was worth the torture of not devouring the berries right there in the middle of the farmers’ market.